What kinds of NUKE tips do you need? Join the Steve Wright's NUKE NUGGETS group on LinkedIn, and post your requests there.

 Skill Level Intermediate

-So there you have it.
-How to quickly reconnect all your media when the project's been moved.
+Hook up the render to the original clip, merge to comp, let's set it for a little bounce, and play, and there you have it.
+A 3D object tracked to the position pass of a 2D render.
 Be sure to check in next week so you don't miss out on my next Nuke Nugget.